Stephen Hasner | Georgia Law | May 9, 2024

 Penalties for Not Showing Up for Jury Duty in Georgia

-A Jury Summons is a court order to appear for jury service.
-You should read the entire summons and any letter or documents accompanying the summons.
+A Jury Summons is a court order to appear for jury service, which encompasses a range of jury obligations.
+These obligations include receiving a jury summons, attending jury selection, and potentially being chosen as a juror.
+You should read the entire summons and any letter or documents accompanying the summons to understand the full extent of these obligations, including the possibility of being excused from jury duty under certain circumstances.
 Failing to read the summons or other documents is not a valid defense for skipping out on jury duty.

-You must respond to the jury summons.
+You must respond to the jury summons as it is a critical aspect of your civic responsibilities.
 Even if you have a valid reason for not serving on a jury, you must answer the summons.
-The jury summons provides the contact information for the Clerk of Court and instructions on how to respond to the summons.
+The jury summons provides the contact information for the Clerk of Court and instructions on how to respond to the summons, highlighting the importance of fulfilling your jury obligations.

 Failing to respond to a jury summons or show up for jury duty generally results in contempt of court.
 The judge may issue an order requiring you to appear at a hearing to explain your absence.
 You could face fines, jail time, or both for ignoring a jury summons.